-In January of each year an employee whose sick leave balance at the end of the previous year exceeds four hundred eighty (480) hours may elect to convert the sick leave hours earned in the previous calendar year, minus those hours used during the year, to monetary compensation.
-No sick leave hours may be converted which would reduce the calendar year end balance below four hundred eighty (480) hours.
+In January of each year an employee whose sick time off balance at the end of the previous year exceeds four hundred eighty (480) hours may elect to convert the sick time off hours earned in the previous calendar year, minus those hours used during the year, to monetary compensation.
+No sick time off hours may be converted which would reduce the calendar year end balance below four hundred eighty (480) hours.
 Monetary compensation shall be paid at the rate of twenty-five percent and shall be based on the employee's current salary.
-All converted hours will be deducted from the sick leave balance.
+All converted hours will be deducted from the sick time off balance.

-Employees who separate from University service due to retirement or death shall be compensated for the unused sick leave accumulation from the date of most recent hire in a leave eligible position with the State of Washington at the rate of 25%.
+Employees who separate from University service due to retirement or death shall be compensated for the unused sick time off accumulation from the date of most recent hire in a leave eligible position with the State of Washington at the rate of 25%.
 Compensation shall be based upon the employee's wage at the time of separation.
 For the purpose of this section, retirement shall not include vested out of service employees who leave funds on deposit with the retirement system.

-In accordance with state law, former eligible employees who are re-employed shall be granted all unused sick leave credits, if any, to which they are entitled at time of separation.
+In accordance with state law, former eligible employees who are re-employed within five (5) years of separation shall be granted all unused sick time off credits, if any, to which they are entitled at time of separation.

 18.3.
 Family Care Leave.

 In accordance with RCW 49.12 and WAC 296-130, employees shall be allowed to use any or all of their choice of sick leave or other paid time off to care for a family member (as defined above) who has a serious health condition or an emergency condition.
 Employees shall not be disciplined or otherwise discriminated against because of their exercise of these rights.